wizards-of-lua/wizards-of-lua/docs/_modules/EventSubscription.md

   - name: unsubscribe
     results: nil
     description: |
-        The 'unsubscribe' function cancels this subscription so that the corresponding function is no longer called to handle new events.
+        The 'unsubscribe' function cancels this subscription so that the corresponding function is no longer called for new events.
         #### Example
         Subscribing for the next chat event and unsubscribing once the first one occurs.
         ```lua